 top of page

-13 collaborate with community
+13 connecting with community

 As surgeries, practices and health care centres, we are right in the middle of our community, its organsations, citizens, spaces and priorities.
 So it makes lots and lots of sense to work deliberately together on the enormous issue of climate and ecological resilience.